Obtaining Your Visa

 It is important to remember that you must obtain a visa that is appropriate to your purpose for entering the United States, usually an F-1 or J-1 student/scholar visa.
 In other words, if you are coming to the United States to attend Florida Tech, you should not enter the United States with a tourist visa (B-1/B-2) or via any other visa waiver program between your country and the United States.
 You will not be permitted to attend Florida Tech if you do not hold a student/scholar visa.

-If for some reason you are unable to schedule an interview with a consular officer until after the start date for your program (notated in section 5 on the I-20 or section 3 on the DS-2019), you should contact the Office of Admission.
+If for some reason you are unable to schedule an interview with a consular officer until after the start date for your program (notated on the I-20 or section 3 on the DS-2019), you should contact the Office of Admission.
 Depending on the circumstances, the university may have to issue you a new I-20 or DS-2019 or defer your attendance until the following semester.

 While each embassy or consular post has their own visa application procedures and processing times, the requirements above are standard.
 It is a good idea, however, to consult the office where you will apply for specific details regarding documentation and procedures.